phuse-org/SENDConform/doc/DataConversion.md

 Results consistently in the value:
 `cj16050:Animal_a6d09184`

-While dependent on the USUBJID for generation of the ID, this method allows:
+While this method is dependent on the USUBJID for ID generation, it has several advantages:
-* the ID value to remain constant over time
+* the ID value remains constant over time
-* separation of the SUBJID or USUBJID from Animal IRI
+* SUBJID/USUBJID are not direclty part of the animal subject IRI
 * facilitates testing for duplicate, missing, and incorrectly assigned SUBJID/USUBJID values.

 See the [Technical Details page](https://github.com/phuse-org/UIDPharma/blob/master/UUIDTechDetails.md)) of the project [Unique Identifiers for the Pharmaceutical Industry]https://github.com/phuse-org/UIDPharma) for more information on generating unique identifiers.
+Methods to generate UIDs for subjects in real-world settings is beyond the mandate of this project.

 ### Data Creation: More details.
 TBD